jonasjacek/responsive-images/README.md

 **See this example:** [Rendered](https://htmlpreview.github.io/?https://github.com/jonasjacek/responsive-images/blob/master/examples/css-media-query-based-selection_1.html) (github.io), [Source](https://github.com/jonasjacek/responsive-images/blob/master/examples/css-media-query-based-selection_1.html) (github.com), [Source](https://gitlab.com/jonasjacek/responsive-images/-/blob/master/examples/css-media-query-based-selection_1.html) (gitlab.com)

-User agents (e.g. browsers) do not support `@media` will ignore the rules.
+User agents which do not support `@media` will ignore the rules.

 ### Image-set-based selection

 **Resolution switching for displaying an image with a fixed size while supporting different screen resolutions.**

 Responsive images with the help of the CSS function notation (`image-set()`).
-The user agent (e.g. browser) picks the image that matches the media query and screen resolution.
+The user agent picks the image that matches the media query and screen resolution.

 The `image-set()` is a working draft of [CSS Images Module Level 4](https://drafts.csswg.org/css-images-4/#image-set-notation).

-User agents (e.g. browsers) do not support `image-set()` will ignore the rules.
+User agents which do not support `image-set()` will ignore the rules.

 ---